VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: Introduction

 \section{Introduction}

-Artificial Intelligence native Air Interface (AI-AI) offers a fully AI-based wireless interface for next-generation wireless, where AI is integrated in both the data and control paths~\cite{ai-ai,ericsson-ai-ai}.
-AI-AI provides a myriad of flexibilities and opportunities for the physical layer design and implementation, including but not limited to: merging data decoding and application in the physical layer, providing flexibility in the choice of waveform with respect to the radio hardware and environment constraints, obviating costly hardware implementation for each individual processing block by being fully AI-based, reduction in standardization need, and the possibility of physical and MAC layer fusion~\cite{ai-ai,ericsson-ai-ai}.
-Furthermore, as data decoding and interpretation happens through neural networks (NNs) that have learned to map received data to originally transmitted bits, AI-based receivers have previously shown to yield lower bit error rate (BER) under low SNR conditions, compared to receivers with traditional signal processing blocks~\cite{nasim-spinn,spinn-bahar}.
+Artificial intelligence native air interface (AI-AI) offers a fully AI-based interface for next-generation wireless communications, where AI is integrated in both data and control paths~\cite{ai-ai,ericsson-ai-ai}.
+AI-AI provides a myriad of flexibilities and opportunities for physical layer design, including but not limited to: merging data decoding and application in the physical layer, providing flexibility in the choice of waveform with respect to the radio hardware and environment constraints, obviating costly hardware implementation for each individual processing block by being fully AI-based, reduction in standardization need, and the possibility of physical and media access control (MAC) layer fusion~\cite{ai-ai,ericsson-ai-ai}.
+Furthermore, as data decoding and interpretation happens through neural networks (NNs) that have learned to map received data to originally transmitted bits, AI-based receivers previously showed to yield lower bit error rate (BER) compared to receivers with traditional signal processing blocks.
+Examples of such demonstration are shown with over-the-air data in~\cite{nasim-spinn,bahar-spinn} and on real hardware in~\cite{ni-white-deeprx}.